RoleModel/BestPractices/git/merge-strategy.md

 git merge --no-ff <branch-name> # forces a merge commit and will open commit prompt
 ```

 When running the above command you will be prompted for a commit message for your merge.
-The commit message should follow the [Merge Commit Format](merge-commit-format.md).
+The commit message should follow the [Commit Messages](commit-messages.md) best practice.

 ### Push the Merged Changes to the Remote